intel/dffml/docs/tutorials/sources/file.rst

 Record objects.
 Set the CONFIG variable to the INISourceConfig which we created earlier.
-Setting the CONFIG variable is important because the instantiated version of CONFIG is accessible as self.config Next we will writing the load and dump methods for INISource.
+Setting the CONFIG variable is important because the instantiated version of CONFIG is accessible as self.config.

+Next we will writing the load and dump methods for INISource.

 Add load method
 ---------------